JerAguilon/jeraguilon.github.io/src/articles/markdown/a_collection_of_whiteboard_interview_templates.md

 cells backwards.
 He is allowed to jump up to max_jumps times.
 How many ways can he reach the last cell?`

+First, why do we even need DP?
+By definition of a tree, if you do a recursive traversal, you'll never recursively call on a node you have visited before.
+However, some recursive solutions _do_ allow this to happen.
+If you could save the solution the first time you hit a "node," you would save a lot of computational time.

 The people I coach are often intimiated by this prompt, but I'm here to show you that if you've got the hang of recursion, you can actually write a DP solution using almost the exact same template as above!
 People often demo DP using a multi-dimensional array,